 To verify the algebraic identity: (a + b)³ = a³ + b³ + 3a²b + 3ab².

-- Prior knowledge of the volume of cubes/cuboids.
+- Prior knowledge of the volume of cubes or cuboids

-- An Algebraic Identity is equality, which is true for all the values of the variables in the equality.
+- An Algebraic Identity is equality, which is true for all the values of the variables in equality.
 They are also used for the factorization of polynomials.
-The algebraic equations which are valid for all values of variables in them are called algebraic identities.
+The algebraic equations that are valid for all values of the variables in them are called algebraic identities.

 A cube is a region of space formed by six identical square faces joined along their edges.
 Three edges join at each corner to form a vertex.

 - The volume of the cube is the space contained in it.
-Suppose, if an object is cubical and we need to immerse any material in it, say water, then the measure of water in litres to be kept in the object is calculated by its volume.
+Suppose an object is cubical and we need to immerse any material in it, say water, then the measure of water in litres to be kept in the object is calculated by its volume.

-- The formula of the volume is given by: Volume of cube = (side)³ (cubic units)
+- The formula for the volume is given by: Volume of cube = (side)³ (cubic units).
+Refer to Fig. Cube.

-- The volume of a cuboid is the total spaces occupied by the cuboid in a three-dimensional space.
-A cuboid is a three-dimensional structure having six rectangular faces.
+- The volume of a cuboid is the total space occupied by the cuboid in three-dimensional space.
+A cuboid is a three-dimensional structure with six rectangular faces.
 These six faces of the cuboid exist as a pair of three parallel faces.

-- Therefore, the volume is a measure based on the dimensions of these faces, i.e. length, width and height.
+- Therefore, volume is a measure based on the dimensions of these faces, i.e., length, width, and height.

-- Volume of cuboid = length * width * height (cubic units)
+- Volume of a cuboid = length × width × height (cubic units).
+Refer to Fig. Cuboid.